amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2014.md

 > <p style="text-align:right">  — Bakker et al., 2012, page 5.</p>

 The reproduction simulation is in fact simulating the behavior of the researcher who dynamically reducing *k* until she finds a significant result.
-As stated by Bakker, this should be equivalent to calculating the subjective Type I Error from the posterior of the non-subjective simulation.[^1]
+As stated by Bakker, this should be equivalent to calculating the subjective Type I Error from the posterior of the non-subjective simulation.
+(While for the most configurations, the estimate is quite accurate, I am not yet convinced that both approach always lead to the same level of Type I Error.)

 <figure>
 <img src="/figures/baker_2014/Marjan_2014_Flowchart.png" id="fig:strategies_flowchart" alt="Simulation Design" /><figcaption aria-hidden="true">Simulation Design</figcaption>